 Breast reconstruction usually involves more than one operation, and follow up procedures may be performed on an outpatient basis.
-Follow-up procedures may only require local anesthesia, and often involve a skin expander with a breast implant, and reconstruction of the nipple and areola.
-Sometimes surgery is the performed on the natural breast to match the reconstructed breast; however, this creates additional scars.
+Follow-up procedures may only require local anesthesia, and often involve a skin expander with a breast implant and reconstruction of the nipple and areola.
+Sometimes surgery is performed on the natural breast to match the reconstructed breast; however, this creates additional scars.

-Skin Expander with Breast Implant
+Skin Expander with Breast Implant in Delhi

 When the skin has been sufficiently stretched, the tissue expander is removed replaced by a permanent breast implant in a two-stage procedure.
 Nipple reconstruction, if desired, is a separate procedure.

 Advantages: Simplest surgery and shortest recovery from surgery.
 This is the favored procedure for persons who have heath problems or contraindications to extensive surgery.